telerik/blazor-docs/components/appbar/overview.md

 # Blazor AppBar Overview

-The <a href = "https://www.telerik.com/blazor-ui/appbar" target="_blank">Blazor AppBar component</a> helps you build navigation bars for your application seemingly.
-This article explains the available features.
+The <a href = "https://www.telerik.com/blazor-ui/appbar" target="_blank">Blazor AppBar component</a> helps you build navigation bars for your application seamlessly.
+This article explains how to start using the component and describes its features.

 ## Creating Blazor AppBar